 Aerial Cancels with Shotgun Punch work the same way as Double Blast, except it doesn’t require a fully charged Bobbing to cancel its animation, so you can press Bobbing right after Shotgun Punch to cancel it instantly.

 And that just about covers it.
 This isn’t the end of the guide, though.
 Look through the extra tabs above if you haven’t already - plenty more information including stuff on skills and habits that should be avoided when playing Blaster (very important!)

-Current status: Semi-active on Discord, mostly inactive on MapleStory
+Current status: Mostly inactive on Discord, inactive on MapleStory

 - Big thanks to the creators of the videos used in this guide: